"It's a really different type of camp, and it's a lot of fun."

-If you are a high school student with a strong interest in the visual arts, SoVA’s Summer Art Camp is for you!
+If you are a high school student with a strong interest in the visual arts, Penn State School of Visual Arts' (SoVA) Summer Art Camp, Portfolio Thinking, was created for you!

-The camp, Portfolio Thinking, will take place June 25 - 30, at the University Park campus.
-Open to students entering grades 9 through 12 (and just-graduated seniors), the camp will provide an intensive residential studio workshop program across various art media.
+The camp will take place June 25 - 30, at the University Park campus.
+Open to high school students entering grades 9 through 12 (and just-graduated seniors), the camp provides an intensive residential studio workshop program across various art media.

 NOTE: SoVA now offers a commuter option.
 Commuter students will be expected to arrive at a designated meeting place at 9:00AM each morning of camp.
 Breakfast will not be provided.
 Commuters are to be picked up at the conclusion of the camp day at the parking lot outside the Visual Arts Building, along Curtin Road at 9:45PM each night by their parent/guardian/other authorized pick-up person.

 If you have questions, please contact Autumn Spotts at firstname.lastname@example.org or 814-863-5100.